PugCharleS/vaultify/README.md

 - **Node.js**: Core platform for building the application.
 - **Express.js**: Web framework used to structure the APIs and routes.
 - **PostgreSQL**: Database to store all application data.
-- **Knex.js**: SQL query builder for interacting with the PostgreSQL database.
+- **Prisma ORM**: Type-safe ORM for interacting with the PostgreSQL database.
 - **bcryptjs**: Library for hashing passwords.
 - **jsonwebtoken**: For creating and verifying JWTs.
 - **crypto**: Node.js built-in library for encryption and decryption.